borismus/pointer.js/README.md

   underlying event.
 - {Function} getPointerList() - gets the list of active pointers (ie mouse pressed, fingers on the screen).

+The bottom line is that you code your input to a single spec: pointer events from pointer.js.
+The library abstracts all of the input differences for you under the consolidated model.

 ### Pointer API